 2. BlackSky Technology

 The company has been winning contracts with government customers and building its service backlog.
-The tech specialist's satellites already provide ultra-high-resolution imaging for active monitoring in conjunction with AI-powered analytics, but it's not resting on its laurels.
+The tech specialist's satellites already provide ultra-high-resolution imaging for active monitoring in conjunction with artificial intelligence (AI)-powered analytics, but it's not resting on its laurels.

-BlackSky is rolling out its Gen-3 satellites and expects to have eight of them operating in orbit by early 2026.
+BlackSky is rolling out its Gen-3 satellites and expects to have eight in orbit by early 2026.
 Preliminary responses have been positive, and the new satellite constellation looks poised to power the company's next growth phase.

 BlackSky's subscription-based service provides customers with an all-in-one monitoring and analytics platform while setting the stage for the company to see strong recurring revenue streams.
 For investors seeking satellite stocks with exposure to the defense industry, BlackSky stands out as a top play.